Gaétan Bosiers

-Gaétan Carina Alexander Bosiers (born 25 February 1999) is a Belgian professional footballer who plays as a midfielder for Helmond Sport, on loan from Mechelen.
+Gaétan Carina Alexander Bosiers (born 25 February 1999) is a Belgian professional footballer who plays as a midfielder.

 Professional career

 Bosiers made his debut for Mechelen in the 2019 Belgian Super Cup, in a 3-0 loss to Genk.

 He was sent on a season-long loan to Helmond Sport on 15 August 2020 as part of a new cooperation agreement between Mechelen and Helmond Sport.
 On 8 June 2021, the loan was extended by one season.
 On 15 June 2022, Bosiers' loan to Helmond Sport was extended for a third season.